 These competition powers may also be exercised by the CMA with regard to financial services and other sectors of the economy.
 This means that, in respect of financial services, the CMA and the FCA will have 'concurrent powers' and the FCA will be a 'concurrent regulator'.
 These powers are additional to our ability to use FSMA powers in pursuit of the FCA's competition objective.

-We are currently consulting on draft guidance on how we will exercise our concurrent powers.
+We consulted on draft guidance on how we will exercise our concurrent powers.
 The consultation closed on 13 March 2015.

 These new powers provide the FCA with additional tools to promote competition and tackle competition issues we identify in financial markets.